 promote and facilitate social intercourse and cooperation amongst themselves.

-The Welfare & International Officer shall be the assisting Sabbatical Officer for each Liberation Network whose Convenor is not a Sabbatical Officer.
+The EquityOfficer shall be the assisting Sabbatical Officer for each Liberation Network.

 Each Liberation Network’s Constitution must make provision for the self-representation of members who are also members of the other Liberation Networks.
 This may be arranged in coordination with the other Liberation Networks.